NNetify

 How much commission do you earn reselling BT broadband?

-Other products that customers commonly purchase at the same time (commission in brackets): Cloud Voice Express (21%), BT Cloud Voice (22.4% new, 14% resign) and Complete Wi-Fi VAS (17.5%).
-Each of these comes with their own commission, so you can increase potential revenue per customer by bundling these add-ons.
+Products that customers commonly purchase at the same time (Cloud Voice Express, BT Cloud Voice and Complete Wi-Fi) each carry their own commission, so you can increase revenue per customer by bundling these add-ons.

 1. Product